UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Paid-For_Resources/How_to_Use.md

 budget will go down by 30.
 When it ends, the final charge is only 20 Gold, so 10 Gold gets put back in your available budget.

+## How it works

+On Myriad, standard jobs that are submitted all start out with a priority of 2.xxxxx once the scheduler has seen them.
+(Priority 0.00000 means the scheduler hasn't cycled round to looking at this job and assigning it a priority yet).
+Gold jobs begin with priority 3.xxxxx and so will be higher in the queue than any non-Gold jobs.

+This does not mean they will be scheduled instantly - the resources they are asking for still need to become free, and there could be other Gold jobs also in the queue.
+But it greatly increases the likelihood that this will be the next job to run.

+It is possible in rare circumstances on Myriad for a non-Gold job to reach priority 3.
+It is likely that Gold jobs will still have higher priority.

 ### View your Gold budgets

 To see the Gold budgets available to you, run: